DarkFlippers/unleashed-firmware/wiki/Contributing.md

 	* Your code is merged in master branch
 5. If you can do only part of work, create PR with `WIP` label.
 Describe what you have already done and what remains to be done and other people can help you.

+## Coding Style

+Flipper Zero source code is formatted using clang-format for C code and rustfmt for rust.
+We use the [Kernel Code Style](https://www.kernel.org/doc/html/latest/process/coding-style.html) with minor changes, you can see the rules in .clang-format file.
+The Github CI tests will automatically check the code format and fail if the format is incorrect.

+Also, you can check and fix format with syntax_check.sh script.

 ## Pull requests

 1. Don't forget reference issues or other PR